BigDataBiology/big-data-biology_org/content/extremely-open-science.md

 This is a simple idea: we will develop scientific projects completely online: everything will be streamed, online discussions will be on a public mailing-list/discord server, code will be on GitHub, data is publicly available.

-Streams take place on Monday evening (US time), which is Tuesday morning (AUS time).
+Streams take place on _Monday evening_ (US time), which is Tuesday morning for Luis (AUS time).
 A recap video is posted on YouTube after the stream ([recap playlist](https://www.youtube.com/watch?v=N-O3n63-fcY&list=PLn-ZqA9cHNdRtmU0vpsda1Bc4b_JsJ53J&ab_channel=BigDataBiology-Lab).

-**Update July 2024**: We are on break for July, back in August.
+**Update August 2024**: Streams will be on as usual, except for the week of August 19/20 due to _ISME19_.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/N-O3n63-fcY?si=PAhlcqV9NDDAM8Sa" title="EOS Season 2 intro (YouTube video player)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>